solsoftware/capsula/tutorial.md

 template.hookX.tie(caps2.myLoop);
 ```

-- attribute *prop* - HTML element (tag) having prop="setProp" attribute would act as a target for "setProp" input operation of the Template capsule.
+- attribute *prop* - HTML element (tag) having ```prop="setProp"``` attribute would act as a target for ```setProp``` input operation of the template capsule.
 The operation sets new property value for the given property of the target element.
 The operation has two string arguments: the property name and the property value to be set.
-- attribute *getprop* - HTML element (tag) having getprop="getProp" attribute would act as a target for "getProp" input operation of the Template capsule.
+- attribute *getprop* - HTML element (tag) having ```getprop="getProp"``` attribute would act as a target for ```getProp``` input operation of the template capsule.
 The operation returns the property value of the target element.
 The operation has one string argument: the property name whose value is to be returned.

 ```js
 // creates template capsule with input operations to get and set h1's properties